An Arithmetic Analogue of Fox's Triangle Removal Argument: Introduction

 \section{Introduction}

-The triangle removal lemma for graphs states that for every $\eps > 0$, there exists a $\delta > 0$ such that for every graph on $n$ vertices with at most $\delta n^3$ triangles, one can remove all triangles by deleting at most $\eps n^2$ edges.
-Contrapositively, this means that if a graph is at most $\eps$-far from being triangle-free \ie one needs to delete more than $\eps n^2$ edges to make it triangle free, then it must have at least $\delta n^3$ triangles.
+The triangle removal lemma for graphs states that for every $\eps > 0$, there exists a $\delta > 0$ such that every graph on $n$ vertices with at most $\delta n^3$ triangles can be made triangle-free by deleting less than $\eps n^2$ edges.
+Contrapositively, this means that if a graph is at least $\eps$-far from being triangle-free, \ie one needs to delete more than $\eps n^2$ edges to make it triangle free, then it must have at least $\delta n^3$ triangles.